Sadek2002/bit/README.md

 # scope
 Features:
-- Product, account, contact, admin page
+- Product, account and contact page
 - A manager for the admin
-- filter for product's
+- Filter for product's
 - Search bar
 - Responsive website: a site that can be used on phone, tablet and computer
 - Functional Database: to save the data on the site